ananyap05/quadb-task/README.md

 - Proof-of-work mechanism for mining blocks.
 - Blockchain integrity validation to detect tampering.

-## Prerequisites
-Ensure you have Python installed on your system.
-You can download it from [Python.org](https://www.python.org/downloads/).

 ## Setup
 1. Clone this repository:
    ```sh